cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 ## Blockchain elements

-Each container needs access to its private information, such as keys and genesis.
+Each container needs access to its private information, such as keys, genesis and database.
 To facilitate data access and separation between containers, create folders that will map as a volume to the default `/root/.checkers` or `/root/tmkms` inside containers.
 One for each container:

 ```sh [https://github.com/cosmos/b9-checkers-academy-draft/tree/run-prod/docker]
 $ mkdir -p docker/kms-alice